 What is sacral agenesis?

-Sacral agenesis (also known as sacral hypoplasia) is a rare condition in which there is an abnormality in the development of the lower part of the spine.
-The lower extremities may be underdeveloped or even absent.
+Sacral agenesis (also known as sacral hypoplasia) is a rare condition, occurring in approximately 1 in 25,000 births, in which there is an abnormality in the development of the lower part of the spine.
+This can vary from partial absence or underdevelopment of the lower spine or complete absence of the lower spinal elements.
+Depending on severity, the lower extremities may be underdeveloped or even absent.

 How does sacral agenesis happen?

-The cause of sacral agenesis is unclear but it has a well-known association with diabetes in pregnancy.
+The cause of sacral agenesis is unclear, but it has a well-known association with diabetes in pregnancy.
 Mothers exposed to organic fat solvents, embryonal trauma, radiation, lithium salts, etc. may be at risk of having babies with sacral agenesis.
+Rare genetic associations have also been seen in babies with congenital sacral agenesis.

 Should I have more tests done?

-Sacral genesis can be diagnosed by an ultrasound scan usually in the second trimester of the pregnancy, but an earlier scan may also rarely show features suggestive of sacral agenesis.
+Sacral agenesis can be diagnosed by an ultrasound scan usually in the second trimester of the pregnancy, but an earlier scan may also rarely show features suggestive of sacral agenesis.
+Use of 3D sonography can aid in further delineation of the condition to better understand the extent of the disease.

-A detailed scan of other baby’s structures is recommended to look for other abnormalities which may be associated with sacral agenesis.
+A detailed scan of your baby’s anatomy is recommended to look for other abnormalities which may be associated with sacral agenesis.
 An echocardiogram or an MRI may also be performed to complete the fetal evaluation.

 What are the things to watch for during the pregnancy?

 Sacral agenesis may be associated with maternal diabetes as well as an increase in the amount of amniotic fluid around the baby.
+Screening for diabetes should be done if not already available at the time of ultrasonographic diagnosis of sacral agenesis.
 These should be looked out during the pregnancy.

 What does it mean for my baby after it is born?

-The treatment and long term outcomes of the condition depends on the extent of the malformation, and may include orthopedic and urologic surgery.
-This is however only supportive since the primary disease is irreversible.
+The treatment and long-term outcomes of the condition depends on the extent of the malformation, and may include orthopaedic and urologic surgery.
+The child may also require more than one surgery to manage symptoms as they grow older.

 Will it happen again?